Leixin-Zhang/ScImage/README.md

-# ScImage Benchmark: text to scientific image generation
+# ScImage: How good are multimodal large language models at scientific text-to-image generation?

 ## 🚀 Introduction:
 ScImage——a **benchmark** designed to evaluate the multimodal capabilities of LLMs in **scientific image generation** from textual descriptions.